gl-inet/docs3.x/docs/app/cloud.md

 If you have any difficulty with sign up, please send email to <a href="mailto:admin@goodcloud.xyz">admin@goodcloud.xyz</a> for help.

-### 2.2 Select region
+### Select region

-At the first time when you sign in, it will pop up a dialog to let you select the region, select the region that your device selected Data Server on the Web Admin Panel (<a href="#12-enable-cloud-mangement">Step 1.2</a>).
+At the first time when you sign in, it will pop up a dialog to let you select the region, select the region that your device selected Data Server on the Web Admin Panel (<a href="enable-cloud-mangement">Step 1.2</a>).

 You can change the region on the top right corner at anytime.

 ![select region button](https://static.gl-inet.com/goodcloud/docs/select-region-button2.png)

-### 2.3 Add a new group
+### Add a new group

 On the left side -> Groups List -> Add group.